Are you trying to figure out what lens is best for insect photography?

 This lens is the perfect solution for capturing insects like never before.
 Images seem to pop out at you with a sense of depth and light that larger macro lenses can’t provide.

-You’ll be blown away by this product’s fast 2.8 aperture that allows quick shutter speeds while still maintaining your image quality.
+You’ll be blown away by this product’s fast 2.8 aperture that allows quick shutter speeds while maintaining your image quality.

 Or it’s an advanced coating technology that reduces flare and ghosting, giving you images with little-to-no defects no matter where you’re shooting!